mndjinga/CDMATH/README.md

 Notes for compilation options:
 * Eclipse: The Cmake options `-G"Eclipse CDT4 - Unix Makefiles" -D_ECLIPSE_VERSION=4.3` create project files if you want to develop CDMATH with Eclipse Kepler or higher.
-* HDF5: On some systems (not Ubuntu 14.04), you may have to use the compilation option `-DHDF5_ROOT_DIR=/path/to/hdf5/library` too.
+* HDF5: On some systems (not Ubuntu 14.04 nor Ubuntu 16.04), you may have to use the compilation option `-DHDF5_ROOT_DIR=/path/to/hdf5/library` too.
-* MPI: On some systems (not Ubuntu 14.04), you may have to use the compilation option `-DMPI_ROOT_DIR=/path/to/mpi/library` too.
+* MPI: On some systems (not Ubuntu 14.04, nor Ubuntu 16.04), you may have to use the compilation option `-DMPI_ROOT_DIR=/path/to/mpi/library` too.
 You may also have to set the environment variable `export MPI_ROOT_DIR=/path/to/mpi/library`.
-Moreover, on some systems (not Ubuntu 14.04), the compilation option `-DMEDFILE_USE_MPI=ON` may be mandatory and be set to `ON`.
+Moreover, on some systems (not Ubuntu 14.04, nor Ubuntu 16.04), the compilation option `-DMEDFILE_USE_MPI=ON` may be mandatory and be set to `ON`.
-* PETSc: On some systems (not Ubuntu 14.04), you may have to use the compilation options `-DPETSC_DIR=/path/to/petsc/installation/petsc-3.4.5/ -DPETSC_ARCH=arch-linux2-c-opt`.
-Adapt according to your system, as it can also be `-DPETSC_DIR=/path/to/petsc/installation/petsc-3.4.5_install/` for instance.
-You may also have to use `export PETSC_DIR=/path/to/compiled/source/petsc-3.4.5/bin/` if you compiled PETSc from the sources as explained on [the official documentation](http://www.mcs.anl.gov/petsc/documentation/installation.html).
+* PETSc: On some systems (not Ubuntu 14.04, nor Ubuntu 16.04), you may have to use the compilation options `-DPETSC_DIR=/path/to/petsc/installation/petsc-3.8.0/ -DPETSC_ARCH=arch-linux2-c-opt`.
+Adapt according to your system, as it can also be `-DPETSC_DIR=/path/to/petsc/installation/petsc-3.8.0_install/` for instance.
+You may also have to use `export PETSC_DIR=/path/to/compiled/source/petsc-3.8.0/bin/` if you compiled PETSc from the sources as explained on [the official documentation](http://www.mcs.anl.gov/petsc/documentation/installation.html).

 Use CDMATH